oracle-quickstart/oci-couchbase/README.md

 # oci-quickstart-couchbase
 These are Terraform modules that deploy Couchbase Enterprise on Oracle Cloud Infrastructure (OCI).
 They are developed jointly by Oracle and Couchbase.
+For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 * [simple](simple) is a Terraform module that will deploy Couchbase on OCI.
 Instructions on how to use it are below.
 * [generator](generator) is a Python script that will create a Terraform module.
 It can be used to generate more complex configurations that take advantage of MDS.